vaniakmulia/ho_perception_project/README.md

 - **Purpose:** Stores translation vectors for all markers.

 ### 5. `Camera_calibration.py`
 This code is responsible for camera calibration.
 It uses OpenCV and Numpy libraries to perform calibration using ArUco markers.
-The code captures frames from webcam for ArUco marker detection.
+The code captures frames from the webcam for ArUco marker detection.
 Detected marker data is used for calibration.
-Lastly, the camera calibrated parameters are saved to a YAML file.
+Lastly, the camera-calibrated parameters are saved to a YAML file.
 ### 6. `Camera_pose.py`
 camera
 ### 7. `Object_Pose_Estimation.py`